home-assistant/home-assistant.io/source/_components/cover.template.markdown

 logo: home-assistant.png
 ---

-The `template` platform creates covers that combine components and provides the ability to run scripts or invoke services for each of the open, close, stop, position, and tilt commands of a cover.
+The `template` platform can create covers that combine components and provides the ability to run scripts or invoke services for each of the open, close, stop, position, and tilt commands of a cover.

 To enable Template covers in your installation, add the following to your `configuration.yaml` file: